carlst/ppmpl/README.md

 ## Installation ##

 To install:
-- Copy src/com/ppmpl/mpl.java to your project as src/com/&lt;project&gt;/mpl.java
+- Copy src/com/ppmpl/mpl.java and src/com/ppmpl/ResultDelegate.java to your project src/com/ directory
-- Change the package name at the top of src/com/&lt;project&gt;/mpl.java to the package name of your project
+- Change the package names at the top of the files just copied to the package name of your project
 - Download and install the PayPal Mobile Payment Library (MPL) - Android Library from https://www.x.com/community/ppx/sdks
 - Copy PayPal_MPL.jar from the PayPal MPL into your project as libs/PayPal_MPL.jar